Alberta-Legislature-and-Flag.png

 • Alberta’s Independent Voice

-By The Current Event Staff Writer Alberta is changing fast — politically, economically, and socially — and too many stories slip through the cracks.
+Alberta is changing fast — politically, economically, and socially — and too many stories slip through the cracks.
 The Current Event exists to bring clarity, context, and community-driven reporting to the issues that matter most.
-From local governance and provincial policy to technology, culture, and everyday life, our mission…

 Leave a Reply